Are you heading to the small Mediterranean island of Malta and just not sure what to do with your time there?

 Mdina is referred to as the silent city and we can understand why.
 It’s extremely peaceful, there are no cars allowed to enter the walls of this city, aside from residents which make up a total of only 300 and the authorities are very strict on noise regulations.

-There are excellent viewpoints of the surrounding countryside, especially during golden hour (prime photography time!).
+There are excellent viewpoints of the surrounding countryside, especially during the golden hour (prime photography time!).
 It felt like a never-ending maze of beautiful alleys, windy streets, colourful doors with traditional door handles, and typical restaurants who’ve kept their charm.

 It’s also the set of many Game of Thrones scenes.